 Media plays a huge part in the government’s control.
 How?

-Why is it important for Lazarus to present The Book of Noah to the country?
+Why is it important for Lazarus to present The Book of Noah

 What might the information contained within this book awaken in citizens?